Skip to content

 ...

-zpools can be further subdivided into datasets.
+Zpools can be further subdivided into datasets.
 A dataset allows you to operate on smaller portions of your zpool independently.
-For example, setting a different compression algorithm for the dataset.
-To create a dataset within the data zpool do the following.
+For example, you can set different compression algorithms for the dataset.
+To create a dataset within the data zpool, do the following.

 [name@server]$ sudo zfs create data/www